bugbakery/audapolis/doc/fileformat_v3.md

 The `language` MUST be a string or null.
 It MUST be null or an ietf language code.
 It MAY NOT be another value.

+#### `paragraph_end`

+A `paragraph_end` marks the end of a paragraph and thus the end of a section.
+It MAY ONLY occur at the end of a paragraph.
+It has no additional properties.

 #### `text`